excelsior-oss/excelsior-jet-gradle-plugin/README.md

 By default, the plugin automatically detects which Java SE APIs your application does not use and detaches the respective JET Runtime components from the installation package.
-Alternatively, you may enforce detaching of particular components using the following parameter under the `javaRuntimeSlimDown` configuration section:
+Alternatively, you may enforce detaching of particular components using the following parameter under the `slimDown` configuration section:

 `detachComponents =`&nbsp;*`comma-separated list of APIs`*